 HOST() with no parameters returns a string describing the system the program is running on.
 The string contains three parts, separated by colons.
 The first part describes the physical architecture, the second describes the operating system, and the third describes the language implementation name.
-Example: i386:FreeBSD 7.1-RELEASE:CSNOBOL4 1.3
+NOTE!
+Architecture names come from the uname(3) library call, and may be different for the same hardware when running different operating systems.
+An example value: i386:FreeBSD 10.0-ALPHA2:CSNOBOL4 1.5